ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 There are many more modes which we will not cover here.
 You can refer to the [manpage](https://manpages.debian.org/testing/qemu-system-x86/qemu-system-x86_64.1.en.html) for more details.

 The target backend that we'll ultimately use is `tap`.
-However, because it requires some manual network configuration on the host machine, we'll cover that in the [next chapter](02_Preparing_Environment_for_a_VM_Cluster.md#shared-network-setup), while keeping things simple in this one, using the `user` backend.
+However, because it requires some additional manual plumbing, we'll cover that in the [next chapter](02_Preparing_Environment_for_a_VM_Cluster.md#shared-network-setup), while keeping things simple in this one, by using the `user` backend.

-`user` backend is the default one set up by QEMU.
+`user` backend is the default one set up by QEMU (without `-nodefaults`).
 The explicit option to do that is:

 ```
 -nic user